 Set realistic goals for your business, and stick to the them.
 If you are working a full time job and you have a family, it isn’t feasible to think that you can take on 3 portrait clients a week, especially if you do your own retouching, bookkeeping, and social media marketing.
 Give considerable thought to how you are going to run your business before you just put yourself out there.
 If you don’t, you may find yourself curled up in a ball of stress because you can’t possibly get everything done that you’ve committed to.

-You must create a work schedule for your business that is realistic with regard to the amount of non-shooting time your business will take.
+You must create a work schedule for your business that is realistic with regards to the amount of non-shooting time your business will take.
 This is an extremely important factor in whether or not you continue to love photography after you’ve turned it into a business.
 Make sure you factor in family time, vacations, training, and other commitments when you develop your schedule.
 Your sanity will thank you!

 KNOW YOUR COST OF DOING BUSINESS